2020 Coronavirus Outbreak – How Does It Affect Willow Grove, PA?

 Is the coronavirus related to SARS or MERS?
 Why is it called COVID-19?

-AFC Urgent Care’s walk-in clinic in Willow Grove, PA, is up to date with the latest guidance from the Centers for Disease Control.
+AFC Urgent Care’s walk-in clinic in Willow Grove is up to date with the latest guidance from the Centers for Disease Control.
 Do you have questions about the coronavirus?
 Feel free to call if you have any questions!